Instructions

 - the `trapping` folder contains input and output data for test cases applying to the `trapping` code.

-`clu` is designed to calculate a complex geometry made up by many spheres.
-These can be either fully embedded in a larger sphere or separated within the external medium.
-Sphere compenetration is not accounted for.
 The legacy _FORTRAN_ code is distributed together with the `np_tmcode` software package, so that the user can verrify the correspondence between results obtained by different code builds.
 However, some of the _FORTRAN_ based calculations are time consuming.
 For this reason, the set of pre-computed output files should serve as a first choice for reference.

 ### sphere